Thame: Social and economic history

-In 1991 Thame oil depot closed, and BR dismantled the railway between Thame and Princes Risborough.
+In 1991, Thame oil depot closed and BR dismantled the railway between Thame and Princes Risborough.
 Sustrans was allowed to re-use the former trackbed to create the Phoenix Trail which is part of National Cycle Network route 57.
-Reopening the rail line through Thame was an option considered by Chiltern Railways in their plan to open a direct rail route from London Marylebone to Oxford via Princes Risborough in 2015.
+Reopening the rail line through Thame was an option considered by Chiltern Railways in their plan to open a direct rail route from to Oxford via Princes Risborough in 2015.
 The cost of reinstating bridges was considered prohibitive.